Wells Fargo Global Impact Challenge

 “Wells Fargo is thrilled to help develop and implement the inaugural Global Impact Challenge.
 The teachers and students developed many creative project proposals that focused on diversity and inclusion.
 We sincerely hope that all of the teams turn their proposals into reality, helping make the world a more inclusive place.”Kathy Martinez - Head of Disability and Accessibility Strategy at Wells Fargo

 Wells Fargo Leadership in Disability and Inclusion

-Wells Fargo Head of Disability and Accessibility Strategy Kathy Martinez was just featured in FORBES — including a great picture of her presenting to 2017 Global Impact Challenge educators!
-This Latina Is Using Her Own Lived Experience With Blindness To Bring About Change In The Workforce.
+Wells Fargo Head of Disability and Accessibility Strategy Kathy Martinez was featured in FORBES, including this great picture of her presenting to 2017 Global Impact Challenge educators!

 2017 Global Impact Challenge

 Two first-place teams received $5,000 to help them implement their projects:

 • Grady High School, Atlanta, included six students led by teacher Nadia Goodvin.
 The team developed a working organization to address the lack of local sensory-friendly theaters, films and other recreational events in Atlanta for people with sensory processing disorders and related conditions.

 • Hill Country Middle School, Austin, Texas, included six students led by teacher Sylvia Troxell.
 The team proposed a project to create a fun, interactive educational campaign about hidden disabilities to help ensure that all students welcomed, understood and encouraged to participate to the best of their abilities.

 The two first-place teams also received invitations — including airfare, accommodations and meals — to the 2018 No Barriers Summit Oct.
 5–6 in New York City.
 The No Barriers Summit is a premiere immersive event that brings together people of all backgrounds and abilities who are transcending barriers to unleash their fullest potential and live a life of purpose.